-Yellow sigatoka infection develops through a number of distinct stages, from light yellow or greenbrown streaks parallel to the veins through to mature grey-dark brown/black spots sometimes with a yellowish halo.
-If spots are large they may form large dead areas (Grice et al. 2009; PROMUSA 2016i).
-The fungus produces two types of spores, conidia and ascospores .
-The conidia are produced on the top of the leaf surface and disperse in wet and windy weather, with infection most likely in southern Qld from December to March, although the disease occurs year round.
+Yellow sigatoka infection develops through a number of distinct stages, from light yellow or green-brown streaks parallel to the veins through to mature grey-dark brown/black spots sometimes with a yellowish halo.
+Both leaf speckle and yellow sigatoka are referred to as 'leaf spot' (QDAF, 2016a).
+If spots are large, they may form large dead areas (Grice et al., 2009; System Administrator and Vézina, 2020).
+The fungus produces two types of spores, conidia and ascospores.
+The conidia are produced on the top of the leaf surface and disperse in wet and windy weather, with infection most likely in southern Qld from December to March, although the disease occurs year-round.
 Ascospores are produced within the plant tissue and are produced in warm, moist conditions.
-These ascospores generally produce tip-spotting in young leaves, unlike conoidial infections which produce linespotting or scattered infection (Grice et al. 2009).
+These ascospores generally produce tip-spotting in young leaves, unlike conidial infections which produce line-spotting or scattered infection (Grice et al., 2009).

-Banana growers in the northern banana biosecurity zone are required to remove infested leaves from the plant and leave them to rot on the soil surface (QDAF 2016a).
-Infection is also treated with fungicides and specific guidelines are available for far north Qld and other areas to manage resistance to fungicides (CropLife Australia 2015).
+Banana growers in the northern banana biosecurity zone are required to remove infested leaves from the plant and leave them to rot on the soil surface (QDAF, 2016a).
+Infection is also treated with fungicides and specific guidelines are available for far north Qld and other areas to manage resistance to fungicides (CropLife Australia, 2021b).